Nevi'im: Jeremiah

 In Egypt, after an interval, Jeremiah is supposed to have added three sections, viz., ch.
 37–39; 40–43; and 44.
-The main Messianic prophecies are found in 23:1–8; 31:31–40; and 33:14–26.
+The main Messianic prophecies are in 23:1–8; 31:31–40; and 33:14–26.

-Jeremiah's prophecies are noted for the frequent repetitions found in them of the same words, phrases, and imagery.
-They cover the period of about 30 years.
+Jeremiah's prophecies are noted for the frequent repetitions of the exact words, phrases, and imagery found in them.
+They cover about 30 years.
 They are not in chronological order.
-Modern scholars do not believe they have reliable theories as to when, where, and how the text was edited into its present form.
+Modern scholars do not believe they have reliable theories about when, where, and how the text was edited into its present form.

 Ezekiel

-The Book of Ezekiel (Yehezq'el [יחזקאל]) contains three distinct sections:
+The Book of Ezekiel contains three distinct sections: